FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 ## Running Tutorial_Remote_Command.py

-While running the tutorial script you should see the green led (LED #1) and red LED (LED #2) light up on the remote unit.
+While running the tutorial script you should see the green and red LEDs (LED #1 and #2) light up on the remote unit.
 During the actuation of DIGITAL_IO_0 you will measure 3.3V and 0V respectively for ON and OFF commands.

 ![Successful Operation Terminal](Images/Output_Example_Success.png "Successful Operation Terminal")